 About Khaliah Guillory

-You’ll know it when Khaliah Guillory walks into a room.
-It’s a magical feeling that you have to see to understand.
-She lights up space with her bona fide, bountiful energy - the kind of energy you can feel from your head to your toes.
-When you meet her, you’ll understand why she’s won so many awards.
-When you hear her speak on stage, you’ll get why she’s been invited to so many events.
-She’s one in a million.
+You’ll know when Khaliah Guillory walks into a room.
+It’s this magical feeling that you have to see to truly understand.
+She lights up space with bona fide, bountiful energy - the kind of energy you can feel from your head to your toes.
+When you meet Khaliah, you’ll know why she’s in demand.
+When you hear her speak on stage, you’ll get why she’s won so many awards and is a sought-after speaker for diversity, inclusion and leadership.

 She currently serves on Mayor Sylvester Turner’s LGBT Advisory Board, and former board member at ALS (amyotrophic lateral sclerosis) Association board, works with the National Diversity Council and is a keynote speaker for the Texas Diversity and Leadership Conference.
 During her career, Khaliah has inspired companies like Microsoft, Wells Fargo, Keller Williams, and Shell by bringing new thought leadership to the table.
 She is an energetic professional speaker and a passionate promoter of diversity and inclusion.
 She believes that each employee can reach their greatest potential in a supportive and inclusive environment and has built training workshops to help companies increase productivity.